 Please note that only the OHS staff may review health information, therefore please direct any questions, concerns or medical forms directly to the OHS staff for your campus.
 Any medical forms sent to the IACUC office will be deleted without review.

 The IACUC provides a standardized training program of institutional and regulatory requirements.
 This program, called the Mandatory Animal Care and Use (MACU) training, provides education on how to comply with animal regulations, institutional policies, and the guidelines and procedures within centralized animal facilities for each campus.
 Protocol personnel are required to complete this training prior to working with live animals and repeat the training every three years.
 In the interim, it can serve as a useful resource for many questions concerning the IACUC and review of animal research.

-To receive a training credit, the animal user must view the presentation, review the institutional policies, and complete a quiz.
+To receive credit for the training, you must view the presentation, review the institutional policies, and complete a quiz.
 The animal user will need to obtain at least an 80% (16 out of 20) on the quiz to pass.
 If an 80% score is not achieved, the IACUC office will arrange a make-up quiz.

 Please contact the IACUC office if you have any questions concerning the material covered in the training.

-Research personnel that will be conducting survival surgery on rodents need to complete the RSS training prior to conducting survival surgery and repeat the training every three years.
-The IACUC office must be notified of intent to conduct survival surgery by indicating on the Supplement P form or by emailing the IACUC office if the person is already listed on the protocol.
+Personnel that will be conducting survival surgery on rodents must complete the RSS training as a part of their IACUC clearance and repeat the training every three years.
+This must be done prior to conducting survival surgery.
+The IACUC office must be notified of intent to conduct survival surgery by indicating on the Supplement P form or by email if the person is already listed on the protocol.
 The IACUC office will then contact the personnel with the training and quiz instructions.
 A grade of 70% or higher is required for credit of completion.